Summarize this with

 Yes.
 You connect the same App Store Connect and Google Play Console accounts.
 Your existing reviews are imported (Lookback: 4 weeks) and the AI immediately starts learning from your historical replies.
 There is no lock-in, both tools use the same store APIs.

 No. replient.ai does not offer keyword tracking, rank monitoring, or creative optimization.
-The focus is answering and moderating reviews and comments across 8 platforms.
-If you need ASO, you can use an ASO tool like AppTweak in parallel.
-The feature sets do not overlap.
+The focus is on replying to and moderating reviews and comments across 8 platforms.
+Anyone who needs ASO can use an ASO tool like AppTweak in parallel, the feature sets do not overlap.

 Does replient.ai also support Huawei or the Amazon Appstore?